karissat2/karissat2.github.io/projects/msac.md

 <center><img width="1000px" src="../img/msac-final/program-selection-country.png"></center>

 ### MIX Page
 I also created the informational page for the Manoa International Exchange (MIX) program at UH Manoa.
-The page gives a brief overview of the program followed by a link to the MIX homepage and application at the bottom of the page.
+The page gives a brief overview of the program followed by a link to the MIX homepage and a list of application requirements at the bottom of the page.
 <center><img width="1000px" src="../img/msac-final/mix-page.png"></center>